john-rashin/john-rashin/README.md

 ### Current Status Quote:

-- 💼 I’m pursuing a <strong>Bachelor of Science in Computer Science</strong>.
+- 💼 A recent graduate with a <strong>Bachelor of Science in Computer Science</strong>.
 - 🔍 I’m looking for career opportunities in the <strong>Web Development</strong> Industry.
-- 💬 Feel free to discuss with me about <strong>Mobile Development, Web Development, NFT Projects</strong>
+- 💬 Feel free to discuss with me about <strong>Mobile Development, Web Development</strong>
 - 👀 See my [Linkedin](https://www.linkedin.com/public-profile/settings?trk=d_flagship3_profile_self_view_public_profile/) to get more info

 ### Tools I work upon : 🛠